 The Greater Erie Film Office now has membership within the Association of Film Commissioners International (AFCI), the official professional organization for film commissioners who assist film, television, and video production across the globe.
 The AFCI is a non-profit educational association whose members serve as city, county, state, regional, provincial, or national film commissioners in their respective governmental jurisdictions.
 With more than 300 AFCI-Member Film Commissions on six continents, you can almost always find an AFCI Member Film Commission to support your production.

-2016 Short Screenplay Competition Winners
+Short Screenplay and Film Competition Winners

 Pennsylvania offers a 25% Tax Credit to films that spend at least 60% of their total budget in the Commonwealth of Pennsylvania.